Great Sankey: Employment and education

 66.20% of all resident in the Great Sankey wards are employed while unemployment stands at 2.25%.
 Of the population 2.50% of residents are students in full-time education.
 26.44% of residents are economically inactive (due to retirement, disability or acting as a full-time carer).
 In terms of education, 24.05% of residents have no qualifications whatsoever (mainly down to dropping out of school early or failing end of school examinations).
 49.70% of residents only have level one or two qualifications (at least 1 GCSE pass (A*-G) or equivalent), and 18.25% have at least level three qualifications (at least 2 A-levels (A-E) or 4 AS levels (A-E) or equivalent).

 Education

 The secondary school is Great Sankey High School.
 This site also contains facilities for its sixth form under the name of Barrow Hall College.
 Nine primary schools (Barrow Hall, St Philips, Park Road, Old Hall, St Joseph's, Chapelford Village, St James, Callands and Burtonwood) serve Great Sankey.

 Sycamore Lane Primary School closed in early 2013, with staff and pupils relocating to Chapelford Village Primary School.

 Transport

-Sankey railway station is on the Liverpool to Manchester line and served by an hourly service of stopping trains run by Northern.
-Warrington West railway station (next to Dakota Park in Chapelford) opened on 16th December 2019, and Northern Rail services stop here at more regular intervals.
+Sankey railway station is on the Liverpool to Manchester line and had an hourly service of stopping trains run by Northern.
+That was reduced to four services a day from the opening of Warrington West railway station (in Chapelford) on 16 December 2019, where Northern Rail provide two trains per hour, supplemented by peak hour TransPennine Express services between Liverpool and Cleethorpes.
 Bus services link the area with Warrington Town Centre.
 Great Sankey is on the A57 road linking Warrington with the M62 motorway at junction 7.
 The nearest airport is Liverpool John Lennon Airport.